ianbstewart/CORE_tutorial_2020/README.md

 ### Instructions to run code locally

-**NOTE**: this is optional for the tutorial, I encourage everyone to use the Colab links above if possible.
+**NOTE**: the following steps are optional for the tutorial, I encourage everyone to use the Colab links above if possible.

-You can also run the notebooks locally on your own machine, but be warned that installing all the packages may be difficult without `conda`.
+You can run the notebooks locally on your own machine, but be warned that installing all the packages may be difficult without `conda`.
 The code is compatible with Python 3.
 We assume that you have installed Python on your machine and are familiar with installing packages using `pip` or a self-contained environment like `anaconda`.